mertarmagan/Pandora-Backend/README.md

 ## NodeJS & ExpressJS

-ExpressJS is a framework for working with NodeJS easily.
+ExpressJS is a library for working with NodeJS easily.
 This will handle our main server.
 However, we need to install NodeJS to work with ExpressJS.

 ### 1- Installing NodeJS
 To prepare the machine for installing NodeJS: